himalay1729/himalay1729.github.io/_book-reviews/siegel-celestial-mechanics.markdown

 ---
 layout: post
-title:  "An Introduction to Chaotic Dynamical Systems"
+title:  "Lectures on Celestial Mechanics"
 category: book-reviews
 tags: physics
 published: true
 permalink: /:categories/:title
-description: This is a book on dynamical systems by Devaney.
+description: This is a book by C.L.
+Siegel and J.K.
+Moser.
 ---

-This is great book by Devaney.
+This is a nice book on celestial mechanics.

 [jekyll-docs]: https://jekyllrb.com/docs/home